9089huckleberry/tcp-chat-application/README.md

-# tcp-chat-application
+# TCP MULTI-CLIENT CHAT Application
-A TCP-based chat application with file transfer functionality using C++
+This repository contains a TCP-based chat application written in C++.
+The application supports multiple clients connecting to a single server and communicating with each other in real-time.
+The server handles incoming client connections and broadcasts messages to all clients except the sender.
+The clients can send messages and receive messages from the server simultaneously using multithreading.